irislib/iris-lib/README.md

 Public messaging: Add a troll-free comment box to your website or app.

 Private chats: Don't reinvent the wheel - just deploy iris-lib for real-time private and group discussions.
-No phone number or other "account" needed - just a public key verified by friends.
+No phone number or other "account" needed - just generate a public key that your friends can optionally verify.

 Web of trust: Filter out spam and other unwanted content, without giving power to central moderators.
 Iris public and private messages are automatically filtered.
 You can also filter your own datasets by user's web of trust distance.